MinhTranTuan3112/TTM-Music/README.md

 - Create and add songs to playlists
 - Edit your playlists
 - Shuffle playlists
-- Search your favorite songs based on genres or artists
+- Search songs based on genres or artists

 # Wireframe or screenshots of the system: